SPPearce/CompoundMatrixMethod/README.md

         sys=ToLinearMatrixForm[y''[x] + k^2 y[x] == 0, {y[0] == 0, y[1] == 0}, y, {x, 0, 1}, k]

 This will store the system into the variable `sys`.
+The syntax is similar to that of ParametricNDSolve, with the differential equations, boundary conditions, dependent variables, independent variable and eigenvalue.

 We can then evaluate the Evans function at a given guess of the eigenvalue `k` (here k=1):

         Evans[1,sys]
         -0.841471